 Head to Corsica to paddle through turquoise waters and wild camp on secret Mediterranean beaches.
 You'll kayak the calm, crystalline sea along Corsica's dramatic south coast to hidden coves, wild swim in dreamy waters, cook dinners on the beach as the sun goes down and bivvy on white sand beaches under the stars.

 6. Galapagos Islands, Ecuador

 Head to one of the planet's most unique archipelagos, and encounter its special wildlife on an unforgettable adventure immersed in the natural world.
 You'll hike to the otherworldly Sierra Negra Volcano, cycle to pristine beaches dotted with sea lions, blue-footed boobies, marine iguanas and flamingos, come face to face with the Galápagos’ famed giant tortoises, and snorkel with reef sharks and sea turtles.

-Whether you're looking to do some winter hiking and northern lights chasing, to see waterfalls and hot springs during spring and summer, to tackle the iconic Laugavegur Trail, or get remote in the Westfjords, Iceland does not fall short on the adventure front.
+Whether you're looking to do some winter hiking and northern lights chasing, to tackle the iconic Laugavegur Trail, or get remote on a three peaks challenge, Iceland does not fall short on the adventure front.
 A geological gem, it is home to some of the most impressive and unique natural wonders in Europe.

 Cuba is as paradisiacal as it is unique.
 Cycle the backroads of the island on a revolutionary ride through its beautiful interior and Caribbean coastline.
 Alternatively, hike and kayak through Cuba's lush green landscapes and wild swim in secret natural pools - exploring the colourful streets of Trinidad and Havana en route.